 Drone regulations in Oman

-Several authorities have to approve the project: the Royal Oman Police (ROP), the Royal Oman Airforce (RAFO), the National Survey Authority (NSA) and, for video productions, the Ministry of Information.
-After obtaining “no objections letters” from these authorities, an application can be submitted to the Public Authority for Civil Aviation (PACA) using this form.
-A fee must also be paid.
+Several authorities must approve the project: the Royal Oman Police (ROP), the Royal Oman Airforce (RAFO), the National Survey Authority (NSA), and the Ministry of Information for video productions.
+Once you have proof that these authorities have no objections, you can use this form to submit an application to the Civil Aviation Authority (CAA).
+A fee is also charged for this.
 Applicants must be at least 18 years old.

-If you do not have a permit, you can be sure that the drone will be taken from you at the airport and kept until you leave the country.
+If you do not have a permit, you can be sure that your drone will be confiscated at the airport and held until your departure.

-After the Muscat airport was closed twice in a short time at the end of 2019 due to drones entering its airspace, the government has published the penalties: Those who fly without a permit risk a year in prison and a fine of 10,000 rials (about 23,000 euros).
+After Muscat airport was closed twice in quick succession at the end of 2019 due to drones entering its airspace, the government emphasized the penalties: anyone flying without a permit risks one year in prison and a fine of 10,000 Rial (about 23,000 euros).
+The fact that these rules are enforced without exception was experienced by an Austrian who failed to declare his drone upon entry.

-Now there is the case that you want to travel to several countries and Oman is only one stop.
-In this case, you can have the drone stored (for a maximum period of two months) when you enter the country.
+There is also the case where you may want to visit several countries and Oman is just one stop.
+In this case, you can store the drone upon entry (for a period of up to two months).
+In the comment section below, you will find detailed reports on what you need to consider in such a case.

 Overview: Drone rules in Oman